hemisemidemipresent/btd6-modding-tutorial/README.md

 here is the JSON for each individual tower: https://cdn.discordapp.com/attachments/504783182755921930/869939786734010418/Towers.zip

 if you want to create a custom tower you can use [this](https://github.com/Timotheeee/btd6_mods/blob/master/handkanonier/Main.cs) as a template.
 Creating custom towers mostly involves copying existing behaviors and pasting them together.
-Use the JSON above to see how towers are defined.
+Use the JSON above to see how towers are defined. use this video: https://www.youtube.com/watch?v=NSINBN3em6w as a guide.

 if you want to modify existing towers you can use [this](https://github.com/Timotheeee/btd6_mods/blob/master/no_rng/Main.cs) as a template.